-Most laws were created to help and protect law-abiding citizens and to help make people feel safer at home, school, and work.
-Here in the United States, we have the right to feel safe in our homes, meaning that if someone illegally breaks into the home, without the permission of the homeowner, the intruder can face major consequences with the law.
-In this article, we will discuss the differences between aggravated burglary, first degree burglary, second degree burglary, and third degree burglary.
-Each type of burglary has different consequences written in the law.
-Although some laws will vary depending on the state you live in, all types of burglary are always against the law.
+Most laws are created to protect law-abiding citizens.
+Here in the United States, we have the right to feel safe in our homes, meaning that if someone illegally breaks into a home, without the permission of the homeowner, the intruder can face major legal consequences.
+In this article, we will discuss the differences between aggravated burglary, first-degree burglary, second-degree burglary, and third-degree burglary.
+Consequences for each type of burglary depend on the severity of the crime.
+Although laws may vary from state to state, burglary is always against the law.
 So, what’s the difference between aggravated burglary and second degree burglary?
 Keep reading to find out.

-The difference between theft and burglary will help to clarify the topic.
+It's important to understand the difference between theft and burglary.
 Theft is when a person enters a building with permission and has the intent to steal.
-This is why theft is more common in commercial buildings like stores and gas stations.
-People will enter the building with the intent to steal, but they haven’t broken into the store; they simply walk in.
-As soon as the person attempts to break into the structure, they are guilty of burglary.
-Theft is when a person can simply walk into the building with permission, and burglary is when the offender attempts to unlawfully enter.
-Another important detail with burglary is that it doesn’t matter if the burglary was successful.
-When it comes to the law, the purpose of the offender’s intent is what’s most important.
+Theft is more common in commercial buildings like stores and gas stations.
+A thief walks into an area they already have access to, and takes something without paying.
+But as soon as a thief also attempts to break into a building, they are guilty of burglary.
+Remember, it doesn’t matter if the burglary was successful.
+When it comes to the law, the offender’s intent is what’s most important.

-First degree burglary is a serious crime and is considered a felony.
-However, to tell the difference between burglary charges, it’s important to define first degree burglary.
-First degree covers a wide variety of charges.
-The Washington State Legislature reports first degree burglary as, “with intent to commit a crime against a person or property therein, he or she enters or remains unlawfully in a building and if, in entering or while in the building or in immediate flight therefrom, the actor or another participant in the crime (a) is armed with a deadly weapon, or (b) assaults any person.”
-It is a class a felony.
-In Utah, first degree burglary also covers aggravated burglary and comes with a penalties and a sentence of 5 years to life in prison or a fine up to $10,000.
-So, state to state, the definitions and penalties vary.
+Like aggravated burglary, first degree burglary is considered a felony.
+To tell the difference between burglary charges, it’s important to define first degree burglary.
+First degree burglary covers a wide variety of charges.
+The Washington State Legislature defines first degree burglary as, “burglary with intent to commit a crime against a person or property therein, he or she enters or remains unlawfully in a building and if, in entering or while in the building or in immediate flight therefrom, the actor or another participant in the crime (a) is armed with a deadly weapon, or (b) assaults any person.”
+First class burglary is a class A felony.
+In some states, first degree burglary also encompasses aggravated burglary.

 To be charged with first degree burglary, a person must target residential housing.
 Other degrees of burglary will occur in other locations.
 However, since the United States treasures private property, the worst type of burglary will happen on residential property.
 If you have recently been a victim of burglary, your best move is to contact your local authorities and look for a burglary lawyer.
 Your attorney will offer legal advice to help you get the most out of the situation.